-- what the provider bills or submits for that service or supply; or - the 90th percentile of the prevailing charge rate for the geographic area where the service is furnished as determined by Aetna in accordance with Aetna reimbursement policies.
+- a) what the provider bills or submits for that service or supply; or - b) the 90th percentile of the prevailing charge rate for the geographic area where the service is furnished as determined by Aetna in accordance with Aetna reimbursement policies.

-Other Relevant Information About the Calculation of Medical/ Vision/Audio Expenses

-A service or supply (except as otherwise provided in this section) will be treated as a covered expense under the other health care benefits category when Aetna determines that a network provider is not available to provide the service or supply.
+Other Relevant Information About the Calculation of Medical/ Vision/Audio Expenses benefits category when Aetna determines that a network provider is not available to provide the service or supply.
 This includes situations in which you are admitted to a network hospital and out-of-network providers, who provide services to you during your stay, bill you separately from the network hospital.
 In those instances, the Recognized Charge for that service or supply is the lesser of: